simonmika/egmontmika.com/content/blog/better-than-a-thrill.md

 +++
-title = Better than a Thrill"
-date = 2016-08-24T03:01:45Z
+title = "Better than a Thrill" date = 2016-08-24T03:01:45Z
-image = "better than thrilling.jpg"
+image = "better than a thrill.jpg"
 +++

 Are you looking for a thrill?
 Something really exciting?